cynber/is-it-canadian/docs/community.md

 ## Canadian Products, Canadian...
 Social Media?

 Why stop at Canadian products?
+The fediverse is new form of social media change how we interact online.
+It is a network of independent social media platforms that can communicate with each other to each other.

-The fediverse is new form of social media.
-Similar to email or phone numbers, so you can join on one website (or 'instance') and still connect to people elsewhere.
-It prevents one company from having too much power, and you get a lot more choice over your online experience!
-If you would prefer a video explanation, [you can watch this short explanation](https://framatube.org/w/9dRFC6Ya11NCVeYKn8ZhiD).
+Similar to email or phone numbers, you can sign up with one service while still being able to interact with people elsewhere.
+It prevents one company or group from getting too much power, and you get a lot of choice on your online experience!
+If you would prefer a video explanation, [you can find one here](https://framatube.org/w/9dRFC6Ya11NCVeYKn8ZhiD).

-[Fedecan](https://fedecan.ca) is a Canadian non-profit that is working on hosting more of these platforms.
-They run [lemmy.ca](https://lemmy.ca), a reddit-like social media platform.
-This is where we will make a community, once we settle on a name for this project.
+[Fedecan](https://fedecan.ca) is a Canadian non-profit that is working on setting up more of these platforms.
+They run [lemmy.ca](https://lemmy.ca), one of the Canadian sections of reddit-like social media platforms.
+This is where we will eventually make a community, once we settle on a name for this project.

 ### Featured Posts